cynthialmy/cynthialmy.github.io/resume.md

   - **Business Development:** Built and scaled [Apecyn Art Collections](https://opensea.io/collection/wakakacynthia-collection).
 Directed a collaborative team of artists and formed partnerships with five local breweries and media companies in Los Angeles, expanding sales channels and placing art in over 10 local stores, resulting in a 50% increase in revenue.

 ### Alibaba Group
-- _Product Manager Intern - Last-mile Delivery_
+- _Software Engineer - Last-mile Delivery_
 > Hangzhou, China \| Jul 2021 - Nov 2021

   - **False Delivery Monitoring:** Developed a RocketMQ-based system to monitor and analyze customer feedback, reducing erroneous issue reports by 74%.
 This system significantly improved the accuracy of last-mile delivery, leading to a substantial increase in customer satisfaction and product dependability.